You are currently viewing Feeling Stressed out during the Holiday Season?

 Disclosure: There are affiliate links in this post.

-The last weekend of November brought us a load of new snow, which of course, the driveway had to be shoveled.
+• The last weekend of November brought us a load of new snow, which of course, the driveway had to be shoveled.
 Because of the high snow, a parcel service didn’t deliver a package.
-On the slip it said “Unexcessible driveway”!
+On the slip it said “Inaccessible driveway”!
 That meant an unexpected trip to the airport on Monday.
-Of course, the trail to the pick-up office wasn’t plowed.
-Honestly, the trail was in worse shape than our driveway.
-That fact took even more time for the trip than expected, for which it was too late for the next thing on my running errands list.

-The snow shoveling on Saturday shortened my time for preparing my stuff for First Friday.
+• The snow shoveling on Saturday shortened my time for preparing my stuff for First Friday.

 On Friday, the cold air mass remained.
 That meant less people for First Friday.
-Thus, my missing out on preparation time turned out to be no problem.
+Therefore, my missing out on preparation time turned out to be no problem.
 I had more than enough earrings and necklaces for the show and sale.

 When I came home, my husband told me that the thermostat of the furnace is broken.
 “That’s why it’s so cold.
 The guy is on his way to replace the thermostat.”
 I nodded and started preparing dinner (gnocchi with asparagus).
 The water just started to cook, when the repairman arrived.
 Fifteen minutes later and $260 less, a new thermostat was in place.
 Lucky us that we live in Alaska!
 Here all furnace companies have a 24/7 emergency service in winter.
 Guess what?
 The highest expense on the bill was the drive out to our place!
 The thermostat was just a $10 something thing.

-Unexpected visitor
+Unexpected Visitor

 On Saturday morning, my husband called me to come downstairs asap.
 When I arrived in the dinning room, I saw a moose in our backyard standing on the deck in front of the door.
 Its shoulder height was even to that of my husband’s (6 ft).
 He stood on the inside and they looked at each other.
 Their noses just 8 inch (20 cm) apart and the double door between them.